thisdata/thisdata-node/README.md

 ```

 ## Track Events
+Use this method to asynchrnously track events that happen in your app.
-Find the point in your code just after a login success, failure or password reset
+e.g. To track login related events, find the point in your code just after
+a login success, failure or password reset and use the `track` method to
-and use the `track` method to send data to the ThisData API.
+send data to the ThisData API.
 ```
-thisdata.track({
+thisdata.track(req, {
-  verb: 'log-in',
+  verb: thisdata.verbs.LOG_IN,
-  ip: '0.0.0.0',
-  user_agent: 'Firefox, Windows 98',
   user: {
     id: 'john123455',
     name: 'John Titor',